Bharathi553/personal-portfolio/README.md

-This is Bharathi Kodavatikanti Personal Portfolio
+This is Bharathi Personal Portfolio